Get 5 expert tips to keep employees engaged over the warmer months.

 , re-configuring conference rooms for more standing meetings, and consider handing out mobile headsets to encourage walking while working.

-Before you embark your summer workplace change, find out more.
-You won’t really know what your employees want unless you ask.
-Hand out a workplace questionnaire to find out how the staff members prefer to work—a casual lounge area, a quiet space, or with a standing desk
+survey to find out how the staff members prefer to work—a casual lounge area, a quiet space, or with a standing desk

 ?
 Make sure the changes you’re planning are perceived as beneficial to people who have to live with them.
 It’s also helpful when considering orders of equipment or office redesign.
 Plus, it will make employees really feel heard.